5 things to know about the Evergrande crisis: A simple breakdown – KION546

 As of that filing, it had made “no material progress” in its search for investors, and “it is uncertain as to whether the group will be able to consummate any such sale,” it said.

+The electric car company has addressed how those challenges have trickled down, with a disclosure this week that it was having trouble paying suppliers.
+It also called off plans to sell new shares in Shanghai.

-The company has also been trying to sell off its office tower in Hong Kong, which it bought for about $1.6 billion in 2015.
-But that has “not been completed within the expected timetable,” it said.
+On top of that, the group has been trying to sell off its office tower in Hong Kong, which it bought for about $1.6 billion in 2015.
+But that has “not been completed within the expected timetable,” it said in mid-September.

 How are investors reacting?